ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>How Koin scales and performs compared to Hilt, using practical benchmarks and insights.</blockquote>

 <h3>4.
+How to Open System Settings in Compose Multiplatform - <a href="https://medium.com/@raed-o-ghazal/how-to-open-system-settings-in-compose-multiplatform-9c0545cff3ea" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Raed Ghazal`**

+<blockquote>Sometimes, we need to redirect users from our app to the application system settings — when permission is denied for example, and we can’t…</blockquote>

+<h3>5.
 Boredom sends me to Android & Windows, frustration brings me back to Apple - <a href="https://medium.com/macoclock/boredom-sends-me-to-android-windows-frustration-brings-me-back-to-apple-52e2be847328" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mac O’Clock`**

 <blockquote>A look at the reasons for switching between Apple and other devices, and why I always end up back using Apple.</blockquote>

-<h3>5.
-10 Kotlin Features That Every Android Developer Should Master in 2025 - <a href="https://medium.com/towardsdev/10-kotlin-features-that-every-android-developer-should-master-in-2025-a8003b926370" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Towards Dev`**

-<blockquote>Kotlin continues to be a game-changer in Android development, offering a blend of expressiveness, safety, and modern programming paradigms…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
 <h3>1.
-The Case of the Crimson Test Suite: An Introduction to Swift Testing - <a href="https://medium.com/pragmatic-programmers/the-case-of-the-crimson-test-suite-an-introduction-to-swift-testing-b677f7da254e" target="_blank" rel="noopener noreferrer">link</a></h3>
+Automating deployment of iOS Apps (in Flutter project) with Fastlane - <a href="https://medium.com/@lucas.buchalla.sesti/automating-deployment-of-ios-apps-in-flutter-project-with-fastlane-1174a4e235b9" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Pragmatic Programmers`**
+✍️ **posted by `Lucas Buchalla Sesti`**

-<blockquote>by Daniel H. Steinberg</blockquote>
+<blockquote>Uncomplicating the deployment of iOS Apps in Flutter with Fastlane: Automation, Efficiency and Security</blockquote>

 <h3>2.
 How to Overcome a Sync Nightmare: A Developer’s Story - <a href="https://medium.com/code-like-a-girl/how-to-overcome-a-sync-nightmare-a-developers-story-3d0b26e64779" target="_blank" rel="noopener noreferrer">link</a></h3>